 The popularity of online learning has increased drastically in the past years, particularly among post-secondary students.
 Additionally, more working-age Americans have realized that they need to sharpen their skills and further their education in the increasingly competitive job market.
-The popularity of online learning in various fields of specialization, including degree library and online sciences courses, may be attributed to its affordability, convenience, effectiveness and flexibility.
-Statistics show that more than 4 million Americans enrolled for an online course, throughout the last fall.
-This is a significant improvement, bearing in mind that only 2 million Americans enrolled in these programs in 2003.
-Among the most popular online degree programs, online master's library and information science (MIS) are among the preferred options.
+The popularity of online learning in various fields of specialization, including library science, may be attributed to its:

 Career Opportunities for online MIS graduates